neondev1/photon-game/README.md

 If you want to build the binaries for Windows yourself, compile it in Visual Studio **using the Release option.** (I might switch to using CMake later, but for now I'm too lazy to do that.)
 If for some reason you want to build GLFW yourself using CMake, uncheck `USE_MSVC_RUNTIME_LIBRARY_DLL`.
 If for whatever reason statically linking the C++ runtime doesn't work, then change the runtime library setting to Multithreaded DLL (`/MD`) instead of Multithreaded (`/MT`) to dynamically link the runtime library (you might need to copy some required DLLs since the program might not know where to look for them).

-If you're targeting another operating system, you'll also need to compile the binaries yourself; in that case, make sure that you are using C++17 and to link to `opengl32.a`/`libopengl32.a`.
+If you're targeting another operating system, you'll also need to compile the binaries yourself; in that case, make sure that you are using C++17 (for `std::filesystem` support) and to link to `opengl32.a`/`libopengl32.a`.
 You'll also need to compile your own `.a` files for GLFW; you might want to link the program statically when compiling and accordingly build the correct version of GLFW for static linkage if you do so.
-The source code of this program hopefully shouldn't contain anything Windows-specific, but I could be wrong.
+The source code hopefully shouldn't contain anything Windows-specific (except for some minor things that are enclosed in `#ifdef _WIN32`), but I could be wrong.

 ## Level Editor